corsonknowles/SoloAsana/README.md

 ### Rockin Javascript (ES6)

 I used React's synthetic event handlers to allow custom behavior for the enter and delete keys and the up and down arrows.
 Let's look at a detailed example.
-This code allows you to move up and down a list of tasks, without generating any errors at the beginning or end of the list where there is no where to move to.
-It overwrites the normal behavior of the up and down arrows.
-Instead of going to the beginning or end of a line of text, they will take the user to the next item in the list, making the To Do editor much more like a text editor in the browser.
+This code allows you to move up and down a list of tasks.
+It is logic gated to prevent generating any errors at the beginning or end of the list, when there would be no place to move the cursor to.
+This snippet overwrites the normal behavior of the up and down arrows.
+Instead of going to the beginning or end of a line of text, these keys will now take the user to the next item in the list.
+These effects make the To Do editor much more like a text editor in the browser.
 ```
 // look up the potential next item in the list
 // then only if it exists, focus on and select that element.